xuelingyi/SLRfinder/README.md

 **Step2: identify candidate SLRs and plot the results**

-Run the R script below within the dataset folder.
+This script will get the 012 genotypes of all LD clusters and rank them using four (default) criteria:
+1. nSNPs: the number of SNPs in this cluster.
+The true SLR cluster should have more SNPs.
+2. R2: the correlation coefficient between heterozygosity and PC1 scores.
+The true SLR cluster should have a higher R2.
+3. Dext_max: on the heterozygosity~PC1 plot, the Euclidean distance between each dot and its closer corner ((0,0) or (1,1)) divided by half of the distance between the corners.
+The true SLR cluster should have a smaller Dext_max (i.e., denser clustering).
+4. chi2: the chi-square value in the goodness of fit test on the even split of individuals into two clusters in each population.
+The true SLR cluster should have an even split of individuals into the two clusters representing males and females, thus a smaller chi2 (not different from the null expectation).

 ```
 ####### step 2. identify SLR candidates #######
-## if starting R from new: the data information needs to be read in again
+## if starting R from new: the data information needs to be read in again; run the script below within the dataset folder.
 # setwd(paste0("LD", min_LD*10, "cl", min.cl.size))

 files <- paste0("./file012/", list.files("file012"))